Prior probability: Informative priors

+Strong prior

+A strong prior is a preceding assumption, theory, concept or idea upon which, after taking account of new information, a current assumption, theory, concept or idea is founded.
+A strong prior is a type of informative prior in which the information contained in the prior distribution dominates the information contained in the data being analyzed.
+The Bayesian analysis combines the information contained in the prior with that extracted from the data to produce the posterior distribution which, in the case of a "strong prior", would be little changed from the prior distribution.

 Weakly informative priors

-A weakly informative prior expresses partial information about a variable.
+A weakly informative prior expresses partial information about a variable, steering the analysis toward solutions that align with existing knowledge without overly constraining the results and preventing extreme estimates.
 An example is, when setting the prior distribution for the temperature at noon tomorrow in St. Louis, to use a normal distribution with mean 50 degrees Fahrenheit and standard deviation 40 degrees, which very loosely constrains the temperature to the range (10 degrees, 90 degrees) with a small chance of being below -30 degrees or above 130 degrees.
 The purpose of a weakly informative prior is for regularization, that is, to keep inferences in a reasonable range.

 Uninformative priors

 An uninformative, flat, or diffuse prior expresses vague or general information about a variable.
 The term "uninformative prior" is somewhat of a misnomer.
-Such a prior might also be called a not very informative prior, or an objective prior, i.e. one that's not subjectively elicited.
+Such a prior might also be called a not very informative prior, or an objective prior, i.e., one that is not subjectively elicited.

 Uninformative priors can express "objective" information such as "the variable is positive" or "the variable is less than some limit".
 The simplest and oldest rule for determining a non-informative prior is the principle of indifference, which assigns equal probabilities to all possibilities.
 In parameter estimation problems, the use of an uninformative prior typically yields results which are not too different from conventional statistical analysis, as the likelihood function often yields more information than the uninformative prior.

-Some attempts have been made at finding a priori probabilities, i.e. probability distributions in some sense logically required by the nature of one's state of uncertainty; these are a subject of philosophical controversy, with Bayesians being roughly divided into two schools: "objective Bayesians", who believe such priors exist in many useful situations, and "subjective Bayesians" who believe that in practice priors usually represent subjective judgements of opinion that cannot be rigorously justified (Williamson 2010).
+Some attempts have been made at finding a priori probabilities, i.e., probability distributions in some sense logically required by the nature of one's state of uncertainty; these are a subject of philosophical controversy, with Bayesians being roughly divided into two schools: "objective Bayesians", who believe such priors exist in many useful situations, and "subjective Bayesians" who believe that in practice priors usually represent subjective judgements of opinion that cannot be rigorously justified (Williamson 2010).
 Perhaps the strongest arguments for objective Bayesianism were given by Edwin T. Jaynes, based mainly on the consequences of symmetries and on the principle of maximum entropy.